ShammiL/customer-order-etl/README.md

 ```sh
     docker exec -it mysql-etl mysql -uroot -p
 ```
-and enter the password `sqletl123` when prompted.
+and enter the password given for `MYSQL_ROOT_PASSWORD` when prompted.

 5. Create a new database `customer_order` and use it.